Paperback-iOS/website/src/help/faq/README.md

  * If the manga is REALLY new (1st chapter added in the last hour) it wont be available until after an hour.
  * If the manga isn't new, chances are it's restricted.
 At the moment, the app doesn't support reading restricted manga.
 Read the manga on the website instead.
  * The manga may be licensed for the MangaDex extension, but you may try to find the other titles on other [community sources](/help/guides/adding-repos/#known-repositories).

 ---

-### Syncing lists takes a really long time
-Syncing more than 1,000 manga will take some time however, you can improve this by changing the list type on Follows page of MD:

- * On Safari, go to [MangaDex Follows](https://mangadex.org/follows/manga/) and change the display list to **Simple list** from the menu in the top right of the table.

----